 Credit Karma doesn’t offer all of the services that LifeLock does.
 Fortunately, it does provide credit monitoring services and will alert you if it detects suspicious activity on your credit report.

-The cost for Credit Karma?
+The cost of Credit Karma?
 Absolutely free.
 Think of it as a minimalist version of LifeLock.

 Credit Karma might be a good choice for you if you’re not terribly concerned about identity theft.